top of page

 Sakura season in Japan is famous because, for just a few weeks out of the year, the cherry and plum (ume) blossoms bloom creating a spectacular display of vibrant pink and white coupled with the sweet scents of floral and cinnamon.

 These few weeks are especially cherished because these blossoms symbolize the fleeting nature of life and the Buddhist importance of living in the present moment.
 Just like the life cycle, the blossoms burst into the world, live a beautifully short life, then get swept away by the wind or rain and are gone in an instant.
 Is human life not the same?
-Do we not also come into this world and live a brief life that can be taken away at any moment?

 That is why the Japanese people use sakura season to remind themselves to slow down and take time to appreciate life.
 There are countless festivals dedicated to celebrating the cherry blossoms that take place around the country.
 Additionally, families and friends get together and hold the tradition of hanami (sakura blossom viewing) where they usually set up a blanket or tarp at a local park and have a picnic under the beautiful trees.